Adeliza of Louvain, Queen of England

 by Susan Flantzer © Unofficial Royalty 2014

-Credit – Wikipedia
+Adeliza of Louvain, Queen of England; Credit – Wikipedia

 Adeliza was the eldest child of Godfrey I, Count of Louvain and his first wife Ida of Chiny.
 Today Louvain (French)/Leuven (Dutch) is the capital of the province of Flemish Brabant in the Flemish Region of Belgium and is located about 16 miles from Brussels.
 Adeliza was beautiful (she was called the “fair maid of Brabant”) and charming.
-She was not interested in playing a political role in England, but rather focused her activities on the arts and literature, particularly French poetry.
+She was not interested in playing a political role in England but rather focused her activities on the arts and literature, particularly French poetry.

 Adeliza had five siblings:

 Adeliza and the wives of King Henry VIII of England probably had a similar amount of pressure put on them to produce a male heir.
 However, her marriage to King Henry I was childless.
-She was present on the day in January of 1126 when King Henry I named his daughter Matilda as his heir and had his Anglo-Norman barons swear to recognize Matilda and any future legitimate heirs.
+She was present on the day in January 1126 when King Henry I named his daughter Matilda as his heir and had his Anglo-Norman barons swear to recognize Matilda and any future legitimate heirs.
 Matilda, whose first husband had died, married Geoffrey of Anjou.
 Their son eventually became King Henry II of England after a long civil war called The Anarchy, precipitated by Matilda’s cousin Stephen taking the throne when King Henry I died.

 In late 1135, King Henry I was in Normandy dealing with a rebellion by the barons in southern Normandy.
 Henry traveled to the castle at Saint-Denis-en-Lyons, Normandy (now called Lyons-la-Forêt) for some hunting.
 According to the chronicler Henry of Huntingdon, Henry ate some lampreys, little eels, which disagreed with him.
 Over the next week, his condition, possibly ptomaine poisoning, worsened.
 On December 1, 1135, King Henry I of England died at the age of 67.
 Henry’s body was brought back to England where he was buried at Reading Abbey.
 Adeliza was present at the dedication of Henry’s tomb on the first anniversary of his death.
 Reading Abbey, along with Henry’s tomb, was destroyed in 1538 during King Henry VIII’s Dissolution of the Monasteries.